Trump Jr. tweet likening Syrian refugees to poisoned Skittles irks candy maker

 The younger Trump's tweet drew return fire from the Clinton campaign and many Twitter users.

-"Thankful my grandfather was allowed into this country and not compared to a poisonous skittle," Josh Schwerin, a Clinton spokesman, posted on Monday.
+"Thankful my grandfather was allowed into this country and not compared to a poisonous skittle," Josh Schwerin, a national spokesman for Clinton, posted on Monday.

 Twitter user Neal Rogers on Tuesday, tweeted, "I'd rather die eating a handful of Skittles than live a single day with @realDonaldTrump as president."

-A year ago, Clinton said she supported the admission of 65,000 Syrian refugees.
-The former U.S. secretary of state has not updated that figure in recent months but says all refugees should be vetted.

-The Clinton campaign did not immediately respond to an emailed request for comment on Pence's remarks.

-Trump adviser Jack Kingston, a former U.S. congressman from Georgia, also defended the tweet in an interview with MSNBC.
+But Trump adviser Jack Kingston, a former U.S. congressman from Georgia, defended the tweet in an interview with MSNBC on Tuesday.

 "What he was doing was making an illustration.
-I don't think he was comparing refugees to candy at all," he said.
+I don't think he was comparing refugees to candy at all," he said, saying some percentage of refugees are going to be "bad actors" without giving specific details.

+"What we need to do is say: We're going to be humanitarian ... but the reality is we need to make sure, as much as possible, who's coming into America and what are their views on America?"

+Trump spokeswoman Hope Hicks did not immediately respond to an emailed request for comment.